Laboratory Inspection Program

 General Laboratory Safety

-- Proper use of Personal Protective Equipment (e.g. Fully buttoned lab coat, closed toe shoes and gloves).
+- Proper use of Personal Protective Equipment (e.g. Fully buttoned lab coat, safety glasses and gloves).

 - Laboratory hygiene: Countertops are clean; bench paper is not torn or stained.